RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 Create the above pipeline resources via the OpenShift web console via `Add → Import YAML`.

-You can see the list of resources created in CodeReady Workspaces `Terminal`:
+You can see the list of resources created in CodeReady Workspaces Terminal:

 `tkn resource ls`